vsouza/awesome-ios/README.md

 # Deployment
  * [fastlane](http://fastlane.tools/) fastlane lets you define and run your deployment pipelines for different environments.
  * [deliver](https://github.com/krausefx/deliver) Deploy screenshots, app metadata and app updates to the App Store using just one command
  * [snapshot](https://github.com/krausefx/snapshot) Automatically create screenshots in all languages on all devices

+# App Store
+ * [Average App Store Review Times](http://appreviewtimes.com) This site tracks the average App Store review times for both the iOS and the Mac App Store using data crowdsourced from iOS and Mac developers
+ * [Apple's Common App Rejections Styleguide](https://developer.apple.com/app-store/review/rejections/)  Highlighted some of the most common issues that cause apps to get rejected

 # SDK
  * [Spotify](https://github.com/spotify/ios-sdk) Spotify iOS SDK